andkov/Longitudinal_Models_of_Religiosity_NLSY97/README.md

 The current study uses the data from the [NLSY97](http://www.bls.gov/nls/nlsy97.htm) study, which is a part of a larger effort of the National Longitudinal Surveys [NLS](http://www.bls.gov/nls/).
 NLSY97 is a nationally representative sample of households including approximately 9,000 participants.
 The NLSY97 was based on a household probability sample in which all adolescents between certain ages were surveyed within sampled households.
 Selected individuals, born between 1980 and 1984, were 12 to 16 years old as of December 31, 1996.
 They were interviewed annually, starting in 1997 and continuing until today.
 As of the current date (April, 20014), there are 15 publically available rounds of NLSY97 data (1997-2011).
-The present study focuses on the span of 12 time points (2000 – 2011) for which uninterrupted measure of religious behavior was taken.
+The present study focuses on the span of 12 time points (2000 – 2011) for which uninterrupted measure of self-reported religious worship attendance was taken.
 It starts with (13-17)-yearolds and describes how they change into (27-31)-yearolds.

 ### Domain of Religiosity